tlh24/learn_rotations/README.md

 * Adam, AdamW, NAdam and RMSprop all work equivalently OK when $y$ is low-D;
 * RAdam has a "sweet spot" (?)
 * Adagrad also has a strong sweet spot, and works somewhat when $y$ is high-D;
+* Rprop fares so poorly compared to "fat" matrices!
 * The rest don't work well.

 ![](variable_M_variable_N_wd0.png)